CPE Requirements - FAQs

 Members who want to apply to be a public accountant and public accountants who want to renew their certificate of registration will have to comply with ACRA's CPE requirements in respect of the application or renewal of the certificate for registration as public accountants.

-If the course does not fall into any of the four categories, you may select ‘Others’.
+If the course does not fall into any of the five categories, you may select ‘Others’.

 The fulfilment of CPE hours in the various categories applies only to CA (Singapore) who are public accountants, for compliance with the requirements set by ACRA for renewal or registration as public accountants.

 For members who are not registered/registering as public accountants, there is no requirement on the types of CPE activities that are mandatory, except for the minimum 2 ‘verifiable’ hours of ethics for each CPE year or 6 'verifiable' hours of ethics over a rolling three-year period.
 As such, if you are updating your CPE records in the ISCA eServices portal, you can select “Not applicable” for your CPE activities.

 If there are no such options available to you, the Institute also provides a wide range of ethics courses (Competency Category 2).

 No, you are not allowed to do so.

 As the objective of CPE is to develop and maintain member’s professional competency, this is achieved through the undertaking of relevant CPE activities on a regular basis.
 Hence, you would still need to meet the minimum CPE requirements on an annual/triennium basis.

 Yes.
 If you have not been able to fulfill the CPE requirements due to reasons such as medical conditions, unemployment, full time homemaker, career break and retirement, you may wish to request for CPE exemption.